WindowsLies/BlockWindows/README.md

 FILES:
-BlockWindows.bat Right Click and "Run as Admin" hosts.bat Appends current hosts file.
-Run from your Downloads directory Doesn't work on Windows 10, copy hosts file to your router or firewall if using Windows 10
+BlockWindows.bat Right Click and "Run as Admin" hosts.bat Windows 7 and 8.
+Appends current hosts file.
+Run from your Downloads directory

+Doesn't work on Windows 10, copy hosts file to your router or firewall if using Windows 10

 hosts DNS file of MS hosts to block

-hostlist MS Hosts file to block for router or firewall use
+hostlist MS Hosts file to blocking for router or firewall use

 Please submit any updates